 Track every single event detail

 Simplify how you store, organize and access event details as varied as headcounts, vendor assignments and sponsor/donor agreements.
-Track client and supplier details with a comprehensive CRM system.
+Track client and supplier details with a comprehensive event CRM system.
 Manage catering orders, menus and equipment rental information and track event budgets and costs.
 Create tasks for staff and vendors plus build detailed event timelines with assignments and reminders.
-And view it all with comprehensive reports and at-a-glance dashboards.
+And view it all with comprehensive event reports and at-a-glance dashboards.

 Attract attendees and sell tickets